Computability logic: Semantics

 The choice disjunction ⊔ ("chor") of games A and B, written A⊔B, is a game where, in order to win, the machine has to choose one of the two disjuncts and then win in the chosen component.
 The sequential disjunction ("sor") AᐁB starts as A; it also ends as A unless the machine makes a "switch" move, in which case A is abandoned and the game restarts and continues as B. In the toggling disjunction ("tor") A⩛B, the machine may switch between A and B any finite number of times.
 Each disjunction operator has its dual conjunction, obtained by interchanging the roles of the two players.
 The corresponding quantifiers can further be defined as infinite conjunctions or disjunctions in the same way as in the case of the parallel quantifiers.
-Each sort disjunction also induces a corresponding implication operation the same way as this was the case with the parallel implication →.
+Each sort of disjunction also induces a corresponding implication operation the same way as this was the case with the parallel implication →.
 For instance, the choice implication ("chimplication") A⊐B is defined as ¬A⊔B.

 The parallel recurrence ("precurrence") of A can be defined as the infinite parallel conjunction A∧A∧A∧...
 The sequential ("srecurrence") and toggling ("trecurrence") sorts of recurrences can be defined similarly.

 The corecurrence operators can be defined as infinite disjunctions.
 Branching recurrence ("brecurrence") ⫰, which is the strongest sort of recurrence, does not have a corresponding conjunction. ⫰A is a game that starts and proceeds as A. At any time, however, the environment is allowed to make a "replicative" move, which creates two copies of the then-current position of A, thus splitting the play into two parallel threads with a common past but possibly different future developments.
 In the same fashion, the environment can further replicate any of positions of any thread, thus creating more and more threads of A. Those threads are played in parallel, and the machine needs to win A in all threads to be the winner in ⫰A. Branching corecurrence ("cobrecurrence") ⫯ is defined symmetrically by interchanging "machine" and "environment".